KalanJayy/LearnEX/README.md

-# LearnEX AI - Learning & Career Development Platform
+# LearnEX - Learning & Career Development Platform

 A modern web application that helps users with learning and career development through AI-powered assistance and personalized roadmaps.